-Founded in 1860, Augustana College is a selective, residential, comprehensive college of the Lutheran Church committed to enriching lives and fostering development by combining a foundation in the liberal arts with professional skill and advanced study.
-With nearly 1,800 students from 29 states and 38 countries, Augustana is is a place where imaginations are fired and intellects are engaged, which contributes to why we consistently receive national recognition for academic excellence in rankings.
+Founded in 1860, Augustana University is a selective, residential, comprehensive university of the Lutheran Church committed to enriching lives and fostering development by combining a foundation in the liberal arts with professional skill and advanced study.
+With nearly 1,900 students from 38 states and 34 countries, Augustana is is a place where imaginations are fired and intellects are engaged, which contributes to why we consistently receive national recognition for academic excellence in rankings.

 A Global Perspective

 At Augustana, we believe that in order to learn about the world, you have to see it.
 Taste it.
 Live it.
 It’s why we’re committed to providing students with a global perspective.
 Nearly half of our students travel abroad during their college careers and, our campus is home to students from 34 countries.